Owl Ventures’ new pair of funds gives edtech a $585 million boost – TechCrunch

 The new funds allow Owl Ventures to cut larger checks.
 Traditionally, the firm cut checks that were between $5 million to $35 million.
 Now, it can write investments up to $50 million in companies.
 The opportunity fund will exist to back existing investments throughout their lifetime.

-“Edtech as a sector is really exploding and emerging,” said Ian Chiu, the managing partner at Owl Ventures.
+“Edtech as a sector is really exploding and emerging,” said Ian Chiu, a managing director at Owl Ventures.
 “It’s not that COVID is the reason for that.
 It’s more that COVID has accelerated that.”

 Acceleration in mind, Owl Ventures has benefitted from focusing on edtech since 2014.
 This year, it saw exponential growth in a number of its portfolio companies.
 One of its investments, Byju’s, became the most valuable edtech startup in the world.
 Another one of Owl’s investments, White Hat Jr., got acquired by Byju’s about 18 months after launching.
 The intra-portfolio activity shows growth, and opportunity for exits.